SaptaDey/SaptaDey/README.md

 > *"Bridging the gap between cutting-edge biomedical research and AI-driven scientific discovery"*

-I'm a **Ph.D.
-Scholar & Research Associate** at the Medical University of Graz, Austria, with over **10 years of experience** in immunology, molecular biology, and inflammatory diseases.
+I'm a **Researcher** at the Medical University of Graz, Austria, with over **10 years of experience** in immunology, molecular biology, and inflammatory diseases.
 My passion lies at the intersection of **biomedical research** and **artificial intelligence**, where I develop innovative AI frameworks to accelerate scientific discovery.

 🔬 **Current Focus**: Cutaneous malignancies, T-cell lymphoma, and AI-powered research methodologies
 🏥 **Institution**: University Clinic for Dermatology and Venerology, Medical University of Graz